Why Should You Apply to the Utah State University Dietetic Internship?

 Start here ⇓

-Gainful Employment: Important information about the educational debt, earnings, and completion rates of students who attended this program.*
+Gainful Employment Information: for important information on gainful employment, the educational debt, earnings, and completion rates of students who attended this program, click here.*

 *The information in this report is based on historical data.
 Current tuition rates are posted in “Estimated Expenses” below.
 Graduates from this program will be prepared to sit for the RD exam in any state.
 Licensure or certification requirements for dietitians will vary by state.
 For more information, see the Scholarship, Financial Aid, and Gainful Employment section below.